DaveJarvis/JMathTeX/README.md

 Build the library as follows:

-    gradle clean build
+    ./gradlew clean build

-This will run the unit tests, which write SVG files into `/tmp` on Linux.
+This runs the unit tests, leaving SVG files in `/tmp` on Linux.

+Build an optimized version as follows:

+    ./gradlew clean build squish

+This runs a bytecode optimizer to produce a smallar JAR file.

 # Getting Started